EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 - Disk space: **4 GB** minimum free disk space for `/home`
 - [Domain name](#domain-name) for your host
 - Public [email address](#email-address) to be used as the public contact method
-- Existing XRPL account with an EVR balance greater than 5120 (use [this page](https://dashboard.evernode.org/#/testnet-faucet) to generate a testnet account with EVR balance).
+- Existing XAHAU account with an EVR balance greater than 500

 ## Important tips for installation

 ### Hosting options

 You can use a phyisical or virtual (VPS) Linux server as your Evernode host. **[WSL](https://docs.microsoft.com/en-us/windows/wsl/about) or [Containers](https://linuxcontainers.org/) are not supported**.
 It's recommended that you use a server which DOES NOT contain other workloads important to you.
-It's best if you can provision a fresh VPS from a cloud provider which you can dedicate for Evernode beta and dispose of easily when no longer required.
+It's best if you can provision a fresh VPS from a cloud provider which you can dedicate for Evernode and dispose of easily when no longer required.

 ### Domain name